-The bar area is spacious and quite sophisticated, a nice spot for a quick meal and drink.
+The bar area is spacious and quite sophisticated, a nice spot for a quick meal and drink if you’re dining solo.
 And Bida Manda comes out of the gate with some cool cocktails, I ordered up the Ginger Julep, an Asian twist on a Southern favorite.
 Perusing the menu I chose a stuffed pepper app along with ginger pork ribs as my main.
 The menu is small and while I’m not super-familiar with Laotian food, it has elements of Thai (larb), Vietnamese (pho) and even Chinese.
 Which makes sense given Laos’ geographic location in the region.
 My cocktail comes out in a stainless steel mixer with a heap of ice, looking like a snow-cone.
 But that isn’t fruity syrup inside, the drink is a bit potent, maybe too strong for a julep.

-The stuffed pepper app comes to the table next, a long, green anaheim with a spicy pork mixture inside.
+The stuffed pepper app comes to the table next, a long, green Anaheim pepper with a spicy pork mixture inside.
 Not bad but not particularly memorable, either.
 The ginger-spiced ribs look much better: three meaty, sauced rib pieces on a pile of rice along with a side of braised boiled egg.
 This dish is very similar to some Chinese dishes I’ve had in the past, the ribs are slow-braised in a soy sauce as well as the eggs, imparting a flavorful and rich savory undertone.
 The pork is tender and nearly falls off the bone and forking some egg and rice with it makes for a great mouthful!
 The portion-size is just about right and the crispy ginger strips on top add a bit of a kick to the meal, well done!